-Edge AI: Paving the Path Forward
+Edge AI: Paving the path forward

 In the continuously evolving landscape of technology, Edge AI has emerged as a buzzword.
 To the uninitiated, Edge AI represents the implementation of artificial intelligence in an edge computing environment.
 Simply put, it allows computations to be executed close to where data is generated, as opposed to relying on a centralized cloud computing facility or a distant data center.
 As the AI revolution sweeps industries, the implications for Edge computing are profound.
 To understand this transformation and its implications better, we sat down with the co-founder and CTO of Helin: Martijn Handels.